Webamoki/Web-svelte/src/lib/utils/email/README.md

 Sends an email via AWS SES.

-**Returns:** Promise that resolves to the SES message ID on success.
+**Returns:** Promise that resolves to the SES message ID (string) on success.

-**Throws:** Error with descriptive message if sending fails or validation errors occur.
+**Throws:** Error with descriptive message if:
+- Validation fails (missing required fields, invalid recipients, etc.)
+- AWS SES returns an error (credentials, permissions, service issues)
+- SES response does not contain a MessageId (unlikely but handled explicitly)

 ### `SendEmailOptions`